 - Be the “best” mother/father/sister/brother/daughter/son

-The items on this list above require a great amount of “control;” it’s no wonder we feel a deep sense of shame and self-loathing
+Seeing this list above, it’s no wonder we feel a deep sense of shame and self-loathing

 in the moments we aren’t practicing what we think of as our own concept of willpower.
 Without willpower, we think, we’ll never meet all the expectations that society has of us.

 With all of that messaging, this might just come as a surprise to you: willpower is a lie